-- (i) any loans to the NCUSIF from the Federal Government, and any interest on those loans, have been repaid; and - (ii) the NCUSIF's equity ratio exceeds the normal operating level, as defined, of 1.3%; and - (iii) the NCUSIF's available assets ratio, as defined, exceeds 1.0%.
+- (i) any loans to the NCUSIF from the Federal Government, and any interest on those loans, have been repaid; - (ii) the NCUSIF's equity ratio exceeds the normal operating level, as defined, currently set at 1.3%; and - (iii) the NCUSIF's available assets ratio, as defined, exceeds 1.0%.

-The amount of distribution shall equal the maximum amount that does not reduce the NCUSIF's equity ratio below the normal operating level, as defined, of 1.3%, and does not reduce the NCUSIF's available assets ratio, as defined, below 1.0%.
+The amount of distribution shall equal the maximum amount that does not reduce the NCUSIF's equity ratio below the normal operating level, as defined, (currently 1.3%), and does not reduce the NCUSIF's available assets ratio, as defined, below 1.0%.
 At the end of any year in which the TCCUSF has an outstanding advance from the U.S. Treasury, the NCUA Board must make the distribution to the TCCUSF rather than to insured credit unions.

-As of December 31, 2015 and 2014, the TCCUSF had an outstanding advance (borrowing) from the U.S. Treasury.
-As of December 31, 2015, the NCUSIF calculated equity ratio was 1.26%; therefore, NCUSIF did not record a distribution payable to the TCCUSF.
-As of December 31, 2015 and 2014, the TCCUSF did not have any distributions receivable due from the NCUSIF.
+As of December 31, 2015, the TCCUSF had an outstanding advance (borrowing) from the U.S. Treasury.
+As of December 31, 2016 and 2015, the NCUSIF calculated equity ratio was 1.24% and 1.26%, respectively; therefore, the NCUSIF did not record a distribution payable to the TCCUSF.
+As of December 31, 2016 and 2015, the TCCUSF did not have any distributions receivable due from the NCUSIF.